MicrosoftDocs/sql-docs/docs/tools/sql-database-projects/concepts/sqlcmd-variables.md

 Once the variable is defined, it can be used in SQL scripts by wrapping the variable name in `$(variableName)` syntax.

-When publishing the project from Visual Studio, SQLCMD variables are set in the publish dialog.
+When you publish the project from Visual Studio, SQLCMD variables are set in the publish dialog.
 Use the **Load Values** button to load the default values from the SQL project into the dialog.

 ::: zone-end